IF3110-2023-02-15/Puisiku-PHP/README.md

 # Puisiku: A Personal Library of Poems

-Puisiku is a monolithic application built with PHP, HTML, CSS, and JS.
-It serves as a personal library for storing and retrieving poems.
-The application uses a PostgreSQL database for data persistence and runs in a Docker container for easy setup and deployment.
+Puisiku is a unique digital platform designed for both creators and readers of poetry.
+Built with PHP, HTML, CSS, and JS, it provides a user-friendly interface where creators can effortlessly publish their poems.
+Readers, on the other hand, can enjoy a vast collection of poems at their fingertips.
+The application utilizes a PostgreSQL database for reliable data persistence, ensuring that every piece of poetry is safely stored and readily retrievable.
+Moreover, Puisiku runs in a Docker container, which simplifies setup and deployment, making it easily accessible across various systems.
+Experience the joy of poetry like never before with Puisiku - your personal poetry library!

 ## Prerequisites